-Management's Discussion and Analysis of Financial Condition and Results of Operations F-2 Report of Independent Registered Public Accounting Firm F-13 Consolidated Balance Sheets F-15 Consolidated Statements of Comprehensive Income F-16 Consolidated Statements of Changes in Stockholders' Equity and Comprehensive Income F-17 Consolidated Statements of Cash Flows F-18 Notes to Consolidated Financial Statements F-19 Schedule ii - Valuation and Qualifying Accounts F-40
+Management's Discussion and Analysis of Financial Condition and Results of Operations F-2 Report of Independent Registered Public Accounting Firm F-15 Consolidated Balance Sheets F-17 Consolidated Statements of Comprehensive Income F-18 Consolidated Statements of Changes in Stockholders' Equity and Comprehensive Income F-19 Consolidated Statements of Cash Flows F-20 Notes to Consolidated Financial Statements F-21 Schedule ii - Valuation and Qualifying Accounts F-43

-Unless otherwise noted, references on this Annual Report to "Universal Biosensors" the "Company," "Group," "we," "our" or "us" means Universal Biosensors, Inc. a Delaware corporation and, when applicable, its wholly owned Australian operating subsidiary, Universal Biosensors Pty Ltd.
+Unless otherwise noted, references on this Annual Report to "Universal Biosensors," the "Company," "Group," "we," "our" or "us" means Universal Biosensors, Inc. ("UBI") a Delaware corporation and, when applicable, its wholly owned Australian operating subsidiary, Universal Biosensors Pty Ltd ("UBS").

 The following discussion and analysis of our financial condition and results of operations should be read in conjunction with our financial statements and related notes that appear elsewhere in this Annual Report.
-In addition to historical financial information, the following discussion contains forward-looking statements that reflect our plans, estimates and beliefs.
-Our actual results may differ materially from those discussed in the forward-looking statements in our Form 10-K. Factors that could cause or contribute to these differences include those discussed below and elsewhere in our Form 10-K, particularly in "Risk Factors."
+In addition to historical financial information, the following discussion contains forward-looking statements that reflect our plans, estimates and beliefs and other forward-looking information, including the types of forward looking statements described in our Form 10-K. Our (and our customer's, partners' and industry's) actual results, levels of activity, performance or achievements may differ materially from those discussed in the forward-looking statements below and elsewhere in our Form 10-K. Factors that could cause or contribute to these differences include those discussed below and elsewhere in our Form 10-K, particularly in "Risk Factors."